gijsvn/TA-SmaAt-UNet/README.md

 ## Data

 The datasets used in for model training and evaluation in the paper were created by filtering an unprocessed dataset of precipitation maps of the Netherlands and surrounding areas.
-This unprocessed dataset contains precipitation maps from 2016 to 2019 at 5-minute intervals, resulting in about 420,000 images.
+This unfiltered dataset contains precipitation maps from 2016 to 2019 at 5-minute intervals, resulting in about 420,000 images, where pixel values contain precipitation intensities in normalized units, which can be converted back to the original mm/5min by scaling by 47.83.
 This dataset is available upon request (s.mehrkanoon@uu.nl) and can be adapted to the task formulation of the paper by processing it using `create_datasets.py`.

 The dataset created by `create_datasets.py` is compatible with `util.load_dataset.PrecipitationDataModule`, and can thus be used to call subsequent scripts: